MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental-introduction.md

 PowerShell is a scripting language based in commands.
-As a language it is oriented to give orders to a computer; so, the structure of the language is action -_verb_- first and subject -_noun_- last; ie. `Get-Process` commands the computer to give you the information on all processes.
+As a language it is oriented to give orders to a computer; so, the structure of the language is action -_verb_- first and subject -_noun_- last; ie. `Get-Process` commands the computer to give you the information about all processes.
 As in all languages, you also have the option to further qualify your command; like specifying which processes are you interested in, ie. `Get-Process -Id 0` commands the computer to return the information for the process with Id 0.